Yuri II of Vladimir: Foreign policy

-Yuri II conducted an active foreign policy, largely seeking to expand Vladimir's influence while avoiding major military conflicts where possible.
-Between 1220 and 1234, his forces, often in alliance with Novgorod, Ryazan, and even Lithuanian troops, undertook 14 campaigns, only three of which resulted in major battles, all victorious.
+Yuri II conducted an active foreign policy, largely seeking to expand Vladimir's influence while avoiding major military conflicts.
+Between 1220 and 1234, his forces, often in alliance with Novgorod, Ryazan, and even Lithuanian troops, undertook 14 campaigns.
+The only three of these to result in battle were victorious.

 A primary concern was the Volga Bulgars.
 In 1220, Yuri sent a large army under his brother Svyatoslav, which sacked the Bulgar city of Oshel on the Volga.
 The same year, forces from Rostov and Ustyug raided Bulgar lands along the Kama River.
 The Bulgars sued for peace, but Yuri refused.
 In 1221, Yuri planned a new campaign and marched to Gorodets.
 After rejecting a second peace offer, he finally accepted a treaty after a third Bulgar embassy arrived with rich gifts.
 To secure the confluence of the Volga and Oka, a strategic point for controlling trade and defence against Bulgar raids, Yuri founded the fortress of Nizhny Novgorod in 1221.
-He established a church there dedicated to the Archangel Michael, which later became the Archangel Cathedral.
+He dedicated a church there to the Archangel Michael.

 The foundation of Nizhny Novgorod led to conflicts with the neighbouring Mordvins.
 Vladimir's forces launched campaigns against them in 1226, 1228, 1229, and 1232, suppressing opposition to Vladimir's expansion.

 Yuri also intervened in the affairs of other Rus' principalities and the Baltics.
 When the Mongols first approached in 1223, he sent a detachment under his nephew Vasilko to aid the southern princes, but it arrived in Chernigov too late to participate in the disastrous Battle of the Kalka River.
 In 1222 and 1223, he sent troops to assist the Estonians in their uprising against the Livonian Brothers of the Sword.
 A subsequent conflict with Novgorod in 1224, however, cost the Rus' their last stronghold in the Baltics, Yuryev (Tartu), which was captured by the Germans.